epit3d/goosli/README.md

 GOOS=windows GOARCH=amd64 go build -o goosli_simplifier.exe cmd/goosli_simplifier/goosli_simplifier.go
 ```

+### Technical moments
+Rotations are always about global axes, if your rotation axis does not match with global
+axis - you can use PlaneCenter parameter and shift your plane to match.

 ### Thanks
 A lot of ideas and code was taken from various [fogleman](https://github.com/fogleman)
 repos.
 Thank you!